wp-plugins/exxica-social-marketing/README.txt

 - Initial release.

 == Upgrade Notice ==
+= 1.1.6 =
+Added new functionality and fixed vital security issue.
+Update as soon as possible.

+= 1.1.5 =
+Minor patch.
+Update as soon as possible.

+= 1.1.4 =
+Minor patch.
+Update recommended.

 = 1.1.3 =
-Minor UI patch.
+Minor patch.
+Update recommended.

 = 1.1.2 =
-Minor patch.
 Lightens footprint of the plugin.
 Update recommended.

 = 1.1.1 =
 This update includes vital improvements to security.
 Update as soon as possible.

 = 1.1.0 =
 Minor patch.
+Update recommended.

 = 1.0.0 =
 Initial release.